paullouisageneau/libdatachannel/DOC.md

 Arguments:
 - `pc`: identifier of the PeerConnection on which to add a Data Channel
 - `label`: a user-defined UTF-8 string representing the Data Channel name
-- `protocol`: a user-defined UTF-8 string representing the Data Channel name
+- `init`: a structure of initialization settings containing:
   - `reliability`: a structure of reliability settings containing:
     - `bool unordered`: if `true`, the Data Channel will not enforce message ordering, else it will be ordered
     - `bool unreliable`: if `true`, the Data Channel will not enforce strict reliability, else it will be reliable
     - `unsigned int maxPacketLifeTime`: if unreliable, maximum packet life time in milliseconds
     - `unsigned int maxRetransmits`: if unreliable and maxPacketLifeTime is 0, maximum number of retransmissions (0 means no retransmission)
+  - `protocol` (optional): a user-defined UTF-8 string representing the Data Channel protocol, empty if NULL
+  - `negociated`: if `true`, the Data Channel is assumed to be negociated by the user and won't be negociated by the WebRTC layer
+  - `manualStream`: if `true`, the Data Channel will use `stream` as stream ID, else an available id is automatically selected
+  - `stream` (0-65534): if `manualStream` is `true`, the Data Channel will use it as stream ID, else it is ignored

-`rtcDataChannel` is equivalent to `rtcDataChannelExt` with an empty string as protocol and `reliability` set to ordered and reliable (both flags set to `false`).
+`rtcDataChannel()` is equivalent to `rtcDataChannelEx()` with settings set to ordered, reliable, non-negociated, with automatic stream ID selection (all flags set to `false`), and `protocol` set to an empty string.

 Return value: the identifier of the new Data Channel or a negative error code.